 You can stay in RV parks and campsites which have all the amenities you could require or you can stay in primitive settings where the privacy and isolation really help you feel closer to nature.
 You will find places to enjoy a campfire under a dazzling night sky far from civilization and watch the sunrise over dramatic rock formations.

-If you are an adrenaline junkie, then you can try rock climbing or go off-road on a jeep.
-Mountain biking and horseback riding are other options for those who want to explore the many trails.
+If you are an adrenaline junkie, then you can try rock climbing or going off-road on a jeep.
+Mountain biking and horse riding are other options for those who want to explore the many trails.